 The Mail app is showing you the emails that got moved into your Inbox most “recently” instead of your “newest” emails.
 So, if you or a service like SaneBox copies a large number of older emails into your Inbox right now, you may only see those and brand new emails that arrived after the copy.

 Thus, your Inbox will appear to have a set of missing emails.
 Don’t panic.
 The emails are really still in your Inbox.
-You can verify that by viewing your Inbox in your web mail interface.
-The problem is that IOS Apple Mail hasn’t “fetched” those gap emails yet and therefore is not showing them in your view.
+You can verify this by viewing your Inbox in your web mail interface.
+The problem is that iOS Apple Mail hasn’t “fetched” those gap emails yet and therefore is not showing them in your view.

 We and others have begged Apple to fix this problematic bug type behavior to no avail.